OXDBXKXO/akamai-toolkit/README.md

 - `target` : URL to browse
 - `hijack_script_path` : path to the custom script, leave empty to disable script hijack
-- `helpers` : enable helpers functions for simpler config file creation At the moment the script only has one helper: `cookie`, that allows user to easy access the value of a cookie.
+- `helpers` : enable helpers functions for simpler config file creation At the moment the script only has one helper: `cookie`, allowing user to access the value of a cookie without having to type the full Javascript code.
 - `script_name_includes` : full URL or part of the URL of the script to replace
 - `main` : code to be ran after the target page is loaded
   - `page` : code to be ran on page